galasa-dev/galasa.dev/src/markdown-pages/Galasa_automation.md

 title: Galasa benefits
 ---

-80% of all enterprise testing is manual.
+It is estimated that 80% of all enterprise testing is manual.
 Imagine how much faster you could deploy applications if you could automate a significant proportion of this.

 Automated testing and agile delivery are traditionally seen as being available only in greenfield projects, but with the introduction of Galasa, you can be agile in a mainframe environment as well.